xizula/MTG/README.md

 **Global Cards** table was created using open-source project ***MTGJSON*** (https://mtgjson.com) that shares all MTG data, which made it possible to create a table with specific values discribing cards and to insert a big amout of data into it easily.

+## Interface
+Database will be connected to user-friendly interface using php.